jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Antagonism can pay well.
 But it's always in the short-term.
 Because if the society printing the money fails, even the rich lose the game.

-So despite wealth disparity growing hugely in our society, no one in the "[1 percent](https://www.youtube.com/watch?v=mutpYD0Amfk)" is is wealthy off of Confederate or Soviet money, are they?
+So despite wealth disparity growing hugely in our society, no one in the "[1 percent](https://www.youtube.com/watch?v=mutpYD0Amfk)" is wealthy off of Confederate or Soviet money, are they?

 Antagonism pays in the short-term, but never the long-term.